 The Opportunity Rating is about coaching, snap counts, scheme, and everything that relates to how often a player is on the field and in a position to score fantasy points.
 Every play-caller in the NFL (both offensively and defensively) has been analyzed and we’ve been able to identify approximately how many plays they get to call in season and how those plays are divided up between run and pass.

 This helps to identify the number of pass attempts, or a total number of carries a team may have.
-Opportunity from year to year matters for any fantasy player as “volume is king” in most cases.
+Opportunity from year to year matters for any fantasy player as “volume is king”.

 This is exactly what it sounds like.
 Is the guy healthy?
 Suspended?
 Missing games for any reason?
 The Availability Rating assigns a score for that.
 No matter how talented a guy is if he’s in the trainer’s room he’s not scoring you fantasy points.